Lynn Felder teaches gentle yoga to cancer patients.

 Danhauer's next yoga trial will be for a six-week class session for women during radiation therapy for breast cancer, in which they will take the classes over their televisions via a broadband Internet connection.
 Everyone in class will be able to interact with the teacher and each other, but from the comfort of their own homes.

 "I've never been comfortable with the idea of just saying 'Well, here's a DVD' because I think there's a safety issue, especially for patients unfamiliar with yoga.
 There's also that whole group element,'' Danhauer said.
-"So I'm really curious to try this and see how much women interact when they're doing classes in this way.''
+"So I'm really excited to see how much women interact when they're doing classes in this way.''

-Below is the class schedule for the remainder of 2013:
+Below is the class schedule for the next few months: